-The results of the estimated recessionary episodes are depicted in Figures 5 and 6.
-I associate those values of the regime probability with a recession which are above 0.5.17 The two regimes identified appear to correspond with phases of recessions and expansions, with the model's high recession probability periods showing considerable alignment with the recessions delineated by the Bry-Boschan algorithm.
+The results of the estimated recessionary episodes are depicted in Figures 7 and 8.
+I associate values of the regime probability above 0.5 with a recession.
+The two regimes identified appear to correspond with phases of recessions and expansions, with the model's high recession probability periods showing considerable alignment with the recessions delineated by the Bry-Boschan algorithm.
 However, the Bry-Boschan procedure tends to overestimate recessions' duration.